vbookshelf/myOfflineAi-PrivacyFirst/README.md

 In regulated industries data privacy and security must be paired with Ai models that also meet compliance standards.

 IBM has released a family of small models, called Granite4, that are aimed at regulated industries and mission-critical applications.
 These models have received accreditation under ISO/IEC 42001:2023, certifying that the models are aligned with internationally recognized best practices for safe, responsible AI and that IBM’s AI management system (AIMS) meets the highest levels of scrutiny.
-Because of their hybrid architecture, they run very fast.<br>
+Because of their hybrid architecture, they run very fast.
+Granite models are also open sourced under the Apache 2.0 license.<br>
 https://www.ibm.com/new/announcements/ibm-granite-4-0-hyper-efficient-high-performance-hybrid-models

 Granite4 models are available to download on Ollama.<br>